YaotecatlMtz/SoftwareTesting/README.md

 # SoftwareTesting

-### This repo is intendet to store first software testing's homework
+### This repo is intended for store first software testing's homework